SICKAG/sick_scan_xd/doc/sick_scan_segment_xd.md

 Note that sick_scan_xd publishes 2 pointclouds:
 * The pointcloud on topic `/cloud` is published for each scan segment.
 * The pointcloud on topic `/cloud_360` collects all segments for a complete 360 degree full scan.

+Pointcloud callbacks defined in the [API](sick_scan_api/sick_scan_api.md) are called the same way: A callback registered with SickScanApiRegisterPolarPointCloudMsg is called
+* with a segment_idx >= 0 for each scan segment, and
+* with segment_idx := -1 for the complete 360 degree full scan.

 ## Msgpack validation